 Why is it important to engage the senses?
-When we use the our five senses we can live a more mindful life.
-When we live more mindfully we can be more anchored in ourselves, in our bodies and live more authentically.
+When we use the our five senses we can live a more embodied life.
+When we live more embodied we can be more anchored in ourselves, in our bodies and live more authentically.
 It can allow us to experience a range of emotions and release stress and anxiety by externalizing our experiences.
 In previous posts we have used the senses to understand how to ground and how to use sensations to develop a language of emotions.
 This week we will be talking about how art therapy engages the 4 if your 5 senses:

 1)Creating art is a very tacile.